kalpak44/battleship-party/README.md

 Open the game at: http://localhost:8000

 ## Notes
-- Room codes are 4 digits; rooms are destroyed automatically when empty.
+- Room codes are four digits; rooms are destroyed automatically when empty.
-- State is in-process memory; run a single instance, or use a shared store (e.g., Redis) if you plan to scale horizontally.
+- State is in-process memory; run a single instance or use a shared store (e.g., Redis) if you plan to scale horizontally.
-- For public hosting, place behind HTTPS and a reverse proxy/ingress.
 - Touch interactions and layout are optimized for mobile.
 ---

 Have fun — and good hunting!